 A fresh take on Mint

-Not only good for your breath, Mint is good for what ails you – including digestion, headaches, asthma, even pimples and cavities.
+Not only good for your breath, but Mint is also good for what ails you including digestion, headaches, asthma, even pimples and cavities.
 But be careful!
 This herb needs its space.
 Mint grows so fast it will choke out anything else in its path.

 Thyme is virtually calorie-free and provides a delicious boost of flavor to soups, salads, and just about any other recipe you can think of.